Egypt’s top prosecutor denies activist was tortured

 Police detained Patrick George Zaki, 28, an Egyptian student at the University of Bologna in Italy, after he arrived in Cairo earlier this month on what was supposed to be a brief visit home.

-Zaki told his lawyers he’d been tortured with electric shocks, beaten and blindfolded during interrogations about his activism, according to The Egyptian Initiative for Personal Rights.
+Zaki told his lawyers he’d been tortured with electric shocks, beaten and blindfolded during interrogations about his activism, according to the Egyptian Initiative for Personal Rights.
 The group previously employed Zaki as a gender rights researcher and is now providing him legal representation.

 His defense attorney Huda Nasrallah also told The Associated Press that Zaki repeated his torture allegations on Saturday during a court hearing to appeal his detention.
 He’s being held while prosecutors investigate claims of disseminating false news and calling for unauthorized protests.
 The court rejected the appeal.